Soliera/Sonic2-Super-Consistency/README.md

 Simply plop 'SSConsitency' into your mods folder.

 ## Other
-Feel free to edit and redistribute as you wish.
-Just be sure to credit me if you use my sprites.
+Feel free to edit, and repackage as you please.
+Just make sure to credit me if you are using my sprites.

+### Contact
+If you have any questions feel free to ask me Discord.
+You sould be able to find me in the Retro Engine modding server.